MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- On the Adversarial Robustness of Mixture of Experts. [[paper]](https://arxiv.org/abs/2210.10253)
+  - Joan Puigcerver, Rodolphe Jenatton, Carlos Riquelme, Pranjal Awasthi, Srinadh Bhojanapalli.
+  - Key Word: Adversarial Robustness; Mixture of Experts.
+  - <details><summary>Digest</summary> Recently, Bubeck and Sellke proved a lower bound on the Lipschitz constant of functions that fit the training data in terms of their number of parameters.
+This raises an interesting open question, do -- and can -- functions with more parameters, but not necessarily more computational cost, have better robustness?
+We study this question for sparse Mixture of Expert models (MoEs), that make it possible to scale up the model size for a roughly constant computational cost.
+We theoretically show that under certain conditions on the routing and the structure of the data, MoEs can have significantly smaller Lipschitz constants than their dense counterparts.

 - Scaling Adversarial Training to Large Perturbation Bounds. [[paper]](https://arxiv.org/abs/2210.09852) [[code]](https://github.com/val-iisc/OAAT)
   - Sravanti Addepalli, Samyak Jain, Gaurang Sriramanan, R.Venkatesh Babu. *ECCV 2022*
   - Key Word: Adversarial Training.